 Referrals to the Gloucester Young Parents service are made by Gloucestershire County Council.
 Gloucestershire County Council’s Housing Advice Team can be contacted on 01452 396396.

 Phoenix Place is located in central Bristol and houses women aged 18+.
 It provides support to a total of 55 residents, with specific units for single women and mothers with a child aged up to 18 months old.
 The accommodation consists of 4 flats and 51 rooms contained in a mixture of 2, 3, 4 and 5 cluster flats with shared kitchens and bathrooms.
+We are currently not able to offer wheelchair accessible accomodation.

 To find out more, call the Phoenix Place Team on 0117 927 3844